MaianneThornton/50in50_GoodCheapFast/README.md

 I also plan on continuing to practice using event listeners to make my pages more functional.

-I also plan on continuing to learn the best ways to phrase git commits, so that future viewers can fully understand the changes that have occurred.
+I also plan on implementing these widgets on pages in the future.

 ### I'm really proud of these code snippets✂️